-And the least talked about.
+And still the least talked about.

-Generally speaking, in perimenopause, the ratio of estrogen-to-progesterone can become unbalanced; estrogen can be high and progesterone low.
+Generally speaking, in perimenopause, the ratio of estrogen-to-progesterone can become mis-matched; estrogen can be high or higher, and progesterone low.
 When this happens, the first change women might experience is changes to their monthly periods: length & flow.

-According to Dr. Kathleen Mahannah, ND:
+According to (my own doctor) Dr. Kathleen Mahannah, ND:

 Most women don’t know what a “normal” period bleed should be (I mean, who was ever taught that in school!?).

 For reference, each soaked sanitary product (tampon or pad) contains about 5mL (1 tsp) of blood.